IBM/build-custom-stt-model-with-diarization/README.md

 This Code Pattern is part of the series [Extracting Textual Insights from Videos with IBM Watson]()

-Part of the World Health Organization's guidance on limiting further spread of COVID-19 is to practice social distancing.
-As a result, Companies in most affected areas are taking precautionary measures by encouraging Work from Home and Educational Institutes are closing their facilities.
-Employees working from home must be aware of the happenings in their company and need to collaborate with their team, students at home must be up to date with their education.

-With the help of Technology, employees can continue to collaborate and be involved into their work with Virtual Meetings, Schools and teachers can continue to engage with their students through Virtual Classrooms.

-In this code pattern, Given a corpus file and audio recordings of a meeting or classroom, we train custom language and acoustic speech to text model to transcribe audios to get diarized textual output.
+In this code pattern, given a corpus file and audio recordings of a meeting or classroom, we train custom language and acoustic speech to text model to transcribe audios to get diarized textual output.

+>Speaker Diarization is a process of extracting multiple speakers information from an audio.
+[Learn more](https://en.wikipedia.org/wiki/Speaker_diarisation)

+>Custom language model is built to recognize the **out of vocabulary**  words from the audio.
+[Learn more](https://cloud.ibm.com/docs/speech-to-text?topic=speech-to-text-languageCreate)

+>Custom accoustic model is built to recognize the **accent** of the speaker from the audio.
+[Learn more](https://cloud.ibm.com/docs/speech-to-text?topic=speech-to-text-acoustic)

 When you have completed this code pattern, you will understand how to: